simplethemes/skeleton_wp/README.md

 You can configure its options from Appearance &rarr; Theme Options.

 If you want to use as Skeleton as a child theme, a base starting point with a few modifications as an example is included in the 'skeleton_childtheme' folder.
-To crate your own, you should start with three files:
+To create your own, you should start with three files:

 * style.css
 * functions.php